We use cookies to help provide you with the best possible online experience.

 Individual Funding Request

-An ‘Individual Funding Request’ is a request made on your behalf, with your consent, by a clinician, for funding of specialised healthcare which falls outside the range of services and treatments that CCG has agreed to commission for the local population.
-An Individual Funding Request is taken under consideration when a case can be set out by a patient’s clinician that there are exceptional clinical circumstances which make the patient’s case different from other patients with the same condition who are at the same stage of their disease, or when the request is for a treatment that is regarded as new or experimental and where there are no other similar patients who would benefit from this treatment.
-A detailed response, including the criteria considered in arriving at the decision, will be provided to the patient’s clinician.
+An Individual Funding Request (IFR) is a request made on your behalf, with your consent, by a clinician to seek funding for specialised healthcare that falls outside the range of services routinely commissioned by the Integrated Care Board (ICB).
+An IFR may be considered when your clinician is able to demonstrate that there are exceptional clinical circumstances which make your case significantly different from other patients with the same condition at a similar stage of illness, or when the treatment requested is new or experimental and there are no comparable patients who might benefit from it.

 Invoice Validation